KubaBoi/CheeseFramework/README.md

 ##### 7.2.3.1 Passing model

-# :bangbang: This does not work really well :bangbang:
+# :bangbang: This does not work very well :bangbang:

 If you want to pass an model it is possible.